Several cars undergoing maintenance work at a garage

 What happens if your car fails its retest?

 If your car fails its MOT retest, the process begins again and you have another 10 working days before you will be required to have a full MOT test.
 However, do bear in mind that if there is a lot of work needing to be done to get the car back to a fully acceptable MOT, most test centres will not look too kindly on you coming in once a week to extend your retest time.
-It will also look pretty poor on your MOT history and could negatively affect the value of your car.
+It will also look pretty poor to anyone who chooses to check the vehicle’s MOT history and could negatively affect the value of your car.

 Can an MOT retest be done at a different garage?